New Jersey Route 161

 Route 161 is a state highway in Clifton, New Jersey, United States, running along Clifton Avenue between Allwood Road (County Route 602 or CR 602) and Van Houten Avenue (CR 614).
 Although it is a signed state highway, it does not connect to any other state-maintained roadways.
 However, the south terminus is aligned just northeast of the interchange of Route 3 and the Garden State Parkway (interchange 153).
 The highway originated as Route S3 Spur, a suffixed spur of State Highway Route 3 to State Highway Route 6 (currently U.S. Route 46 or US 46).
-The route was redesignated in 1953 as Route 161, though in one late 1950s Essex County Hagstrom map and in the NJ highway code for mid-block crosswalks the highway is shown as Route 61.
-It is unknown whether Route 61 existed.
+The route was redesignated in 1953 as Route 161.